ANGSD-wrapper/angsd-wrapper/README.md

 done
 ```

-If any samples start with '@SQ' instead of '@HD', ANGSD and angsd-wrapper will fail.
+If any samples start with '@SQ' instead of '@HD', ANGSD and ANGSD-wrapper will fail.
 This [Gist](https://gist.github.com/mojaveazure/d194c4705642eecf8437) will add an `@HD` header lines to your BAM files.

 The index files must be generated after the BAM files.
 To index the BAM files using SAMTools, run the following on your sample list: